huckiyang/EyeNet/Adult Foveomacular Dystrophy  Pattern/Adult Foveomacular Dystrophy  Pattern_cerdit.md

 This image was originally published in the Retina Image Bank.
 Mallika Goyal, MD ; Mallika Goyal, MD, Apollo Health City, Hyderabad, India Retina Image Bank.
 2016 © the American Society of Retina Specialists.

-All other rights reserved.Contact imagebank@asrs.org with copyright or use questions.
+All other rights reserved.
+Contact imagebank@asrs.org with copyright or use questions.

 ## Please follow RIB's using credit and privacy during the data processing.